 - Let your child block any remaining opening in the top of the bottle with duct tape.

-- Now it is time for your child to make his model lung “breathe."
+- Now it's time for your child to make his model lung “breathe."
 Have him hold the middle of bottle with one hand while he gently tugs the cut balloon out of the bottom of the bottle.
 The cut balloon represents the diaphragm, the muscle that allows air to move in and out of the lungs.

 - When your child tugs the cut balloon, he creates more space inside the lung's respiratory cavity.
 Air will move in, puffing up the balloon at the top.
 This represents what happens when a human breathes in.

 - Now have your child push the cut balloon back inside the bottle.
 The balloon at the top should deflate.
-This represents what happens when a human breathes out.
+This action represents what happens when a human breathes out.